 Other Items To Be In Mind While Inspecting Well Control System Prior Of Installation

-- The control unit prior to installationn should be tested for precharge pressure.
-The bottom valves of accumulator bottles should be opened and all fluid drained off to reservoir.
-Check nitrogen precharge pressure on each accumulator bottle and if required,it should be charged to recommended pressure.
-This should be done after changing to new drill site.
+- The control unit, before installation, should be tested for precharge pressure.
+The bottom valves of accumulator bottles should be opened, and all fluid drained off the reservoir.
+Check the nitrogen precharge pressure on each accumulator bottle; if required, it should be charged to the recommended pressure.
+This should be done after changing to a new drill site.

 - Check reservoir fluid to be free from any foreign material or for bacterial growth.
 Change reservoir fluid if required.

-- Check for leakage from diaphragm and change if required.
+- Check for leakage from the diaphragm and change if required.

-- Check air lubricator.
+- Check the air lubricator.
 Clean and fill up with the manufacturer’s recommended lubricating oil.

-- Check seal rings and air passage ports of remote control interface and interconnect cable assembly for any damage and plugging.
+- Check the remote control interface’s seal rings, air passage ports, and interconnect cable assembly for any damage and plugging.

-- Control unit should be tested each time when the BOPs are tested.
-It should be done prior to pressure testing BOP stack.
+- The control unit should be tested each time when the BOPs are tested.
+It should be done before pressure testing the BOP stack.
 The test should be conducted with a drill pipe lowered in the stack as follows :

-- Record initial accumulator pressure and regulate operating Rressure to annular preventer to 53 kg/cm2 (750 psi).
+- Record initial accumulator pressure and regulate operating pressure to annular preventer to 53 kg/cm2 (750 psi).

-- Switch off power supply to all pumps.
+- Switch off the power supply to all pumps.

-- Close annular preventer, and one ram BOP on pipe.
+- Close the annular preventer and one ram BOP on the pipe.
 Open the hydraulically operated choke valve ( Check also: Choke Manifold).
 All this should be done simultaneously.

-- Record time required to close annular and ram BOPs as stated above and in opening of hydraulic valve.
+- Record time required to close annular and ram BOPs as stated above and in the opening of the hydraulic valve.

 - Record final accumulator pressure.
 This should be at least 14.06 kg/cm2 (200 psi) above the precharge pressure.